yukels/ddos-guard/README.md

 `BYPASS` provides the fast solution to skip DDOS guard proxy mechanism in case of unexpected behavior or bugs.

 ## Deployment
-You can find the latest docker image of the DDOS guard in [Docker Hub](https://hub.docker.com/repository/docker/yukels97/ddos-guard) repository.
-The [Dockerfile](ddos-guard/Dockerfile) based on *Alpine Linux* image and was compiled for two platforms: Mac and Linux
+You can find the latest docker image of the ddos guard in [Docker Hub](https://hub.docker.com/repository/docker/yukels97/ddos-guard) repository.
+The [Dockerfile](ddos-guard/Dockerfile) is based on *Alpine Linux* image and was compiled for two platforms: Mac and Linux
 (linux/amd64, linux/arm64).

-You can find under the [deploy](test/deploy) folder sample of deployment to AWS kubernetes cluster.
+You can find under the [deploy](test/deploy) folder sample of deployment to AWS Kubernetes cluster.
-> **_NOTE:_**  If you are using k8s HPA, you should specify the value of *targetCPUUtilizationPercentage* smaller than the *UpperBound* value of *PodCPU* query (in th example 80 and 90, respectively).
+> **_NOTE:_**  If you are using k8s HPA, you should specify the value of *targetCPUUtilizationPercentage* smaller than the *UpperBound* value of *PodCPU* query (in the example 80 and 90, respectively).